-Workers' compensation is a "no-fault" system that provides compensation for medical expenses and wage losses to employees who are injured or who become ill because of employment.
+Workers' compensation is a "no-fault" system that provides compensation for medical expenses and lost wages for employees who are injured or who become ill because of employment.

 College of Eastern Idaho pays the entire cost of worker's compensation insurance.
 Administered through the State Insurance Fund, the insurance provides coverage for related medical and rehabilitation expenses and a portion of lost wages to employees who sustain an injury on the job.

 CEI abides by all applicable state worker's compensation laws and regulations.

 An EAP benefit is included in each of College of Eastern Idaho's medical plans.
-Enrolled employees and their dependents have access to confidential, short-term counseling to help them handle concerns constructively, before they become major issues.
+All benefit eligible employees and their dependents have access to confidential, short-term counseling to help them handle concerns constructively, before they become major issues.
 The EAP includes up to five (5) visits per person per plan year with no copayment required.
 Information about the plan can be found at https://ogi.idaho.gov/2016/11/07/do-you-know-your-eap/.

 Flexible Spending Accounts and/or Day Care Flexible Spending Accounts allow employees to use pre-tax dollars to pay for expenses not covered by health insurance (i.e. copayments, deductibles, prescriptions) and/or dependent care expenses.
 Employees do not have to enroll in any other health benefit plan to participate in flexible spending.
 Navia Benefits Solutions is the third-party administrator for CEI's flexible spending accounts.
 For details about FSA plans and how they work, please visit https://ogi.idaho.gov/flexible-spending-accounts/.

-New employees, or those with a qualified life event specific to the Day Care FSA, have 30 days from date of hire to enroll, or you must wait until the next open enrollment period.
+New employees, or those with a qualified life event specific to the Day Care FSA, have 30 days from date of hire to enroll, all other enrollees must wait until the next open enrollment period.
 Enrollment for flexible spending accounts is done on an annual basis.

 For information on reduced tuition rates, please contact the human resources office.
 Employees seeking reduced tuition must submit a tuition reduction form, in a timely manner, before the beginning of each semester.
 The form must be signed by the employee and his/her supervisor and submitted to the office of human resources.
 The reduction form may be found on the CEI website.